bake/version-compare/readme.txt

 == Frequently Asked Questions ==

-= Why does a plugin does not show any versions? =
+= Why does a plugin not show any versions? =
 To be able to determin available versions, this plugin relies the standard format of a [`readme.txt`](https://wordpress.org/plugins/readme.txt) Make sure that your plugin has a `readme.txt` and is available through WordPress' SVN.